REST API - Head Tags

 field (like themenu-items

-endpoint).The solution is just disable the REST API - Head Tags plugin output when making those requests, simply addinghead_tags=false
+endpoint).The solution is just disable the REST API - Head Tags plugin output when making those requests, simply adding

 to the query, as explained in REST API - Head Tags plugin not working with WordPress REST API Menus Endpoints.